 Although algae might grow in a clear container if you won’t change the water much, so the colored container is another choice to go for.
 All in all, it depends on what suits your needs!

 Growing Lucky Bamboo in Soil

 Location: The plant will do best in bright indirect sunlight.
-So, if you keep it on the window sill make sure to avoid the exposure to direct light as it can scorch the leaves.
-To be on a safer side locate it at a place with lower lighting conditions.
-It also looks well on the coffee table.
+So, if you keep it on the window, make sure to avoid exposure to direct light as it can scorch the leaves.
+To be on the safer side locate it at a place with lower lighting conditions, somewhere where natural light is indirect that enough that you can read.

 Soil: Choose a well-draining potting medium that is light.
 You can use potting soil you use for houseplants or succulents.